mcarbonell/trivia-master/docs/DONE.md

     *   Users can report questions directly from the game interface (during or after answering).
     *   A dialog allows users to select a reason for the report and provide optional details.
     *   Reports are submitted to Firestore for admin review.
+*   **"About / Contact" Page**:
+    *   Added an `/about` page with project information.
+    *   Includes a contact form for users to submit general suggestions or feedback, which are stored in Firestore.

 ## Analytics & Feedback